zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/only-primitive-types-supported.md

 ```
 [Try it online](https://dotnetfiddle.net/vsVdHW)

-In this example, entity framework is trying to convert a whole customer object equality into a database query.
+In this example, Entity Framework is trying to convert a whole customer object equality into a database query.

 ### StackOverflow Related Questions